hmrc/pillar2-service-guide/source/documentation/submitUKTR.html.md

 #### Nil Return

-If an organisation is required to submit a UK Tax Return (to fulfill an obligation) but does not have any liabilities to declare, they will have to submit a "Nil Return".
+If an organisation is required to submit a UKTR (to fulfill an obligation) but does not have any liabilities to declare, they will have to submit a "Nil Return".
 A nil return is also submitted through the *SubmitUKTR* endpoint, but has a different structure.

 ```shell
 curl --request POST \